changeemma/markdown-cv/index.md

 `December 2018 - November 2019`
 __Software Developer__\
 *[Iquall Networks](https://iquall.net/), Buenos Aires, AR*\
-Developed a network automation framework (MAT) for clients with a nation-wide impact such as Claro, Telefónica and Telecom.
+Developed a network automation framework for clients with nationwide impact such as Claro, Telefónica and Telecom.

 - Designed and implemented processing modules and REST API.
 - Integrated MAT framework with third-party APIs according to client requirement.